After being trolled for 'dream to leave India' remark, student gets job offer from Truecaller CEO

 In the video, the student, Ekta, had responded to a question asking her what brought her to Canada saying that it was her ‘dream to leave India’.

-Sad that we don’t get to see sunrise and sunset in India.
+Sad that we don’t get to see sunrise and sunset in India.— desi mojito 🇮🇳 (@desimojito) July 30, 2023

 Mudi ji rezine karo :) pic.twitter.com/ava07S4qw5